100 Introductory Nutrition (3) Principles of nutrition and applications to everyday life with focus on wellness and assessments for personal fitness.

 734 Preprofessional Practice III (3) Two-hundred-eighty hours of supervised practice plus 40 hours of lecture-discussion/independent study addressing aspects of dietetic practice in clinical nutrition.
 This course consists of rotations in diet office operation, screening/nutritional assessment, gastrointestinal disorders, basic nutrition support, and various medical-surgical rotations.
 Prereq: Admission to DI in dietetics.

-754 Preprofessional Practice V (1-3) Two-hundred-forty hours of supervised practice plus 80 hours of lecture-discussion/independent study addressing the aspects of nutrition intervention in dietetic practice.
-This course consists of elective rotations in private practice, developmental disabilities, rehabilitation, home health care, clinical management, and critical care.
-Prereq: Admission to DI in dietetics, Fds Mgt 714 and Nutr 734.
-Coreq: Nutr 724.
+754 Preprofessional Practice V (3) Two-hundred-forty hours of supervised practice plus 80 hours of lecture-discussion/independent study addressing the aspects of nutrition intervention in dietetic practice.
+This course consists of rotations in developmental disabilities, rehabilitation, outpatient clinics, geriatrics, pediatrics, home health care, clinical management, and critical care.
+Prereq: Admission to DI in dietetics, FSMG 714 and NUTR 734.
+Coreq: NUTR 724 and NUTR 764.

 755 Nutrition in Mental Retardation and Developmental Disorders (3) Nutrition assessment, feeding skills, nutrient requirement, and drug interaction.
 Joint teaching by nutrition faculty and Infant Stimulation staff.